Nguyenle23/strapi-app/README.md

-# test-strapi
+# strapi-app
-demo Strapi to create fastly APIs with ReactJS for rendering UI
+The basic features with Strapi to create fastly APIs with ReactJS for rendering UI